PandaWood/Simple-MAPI.NET/README.md

 # Simple-MAPI.NET
 A .NET wrapper around Simple MAPI - a set of functions and related data structures to add messaging functionality to Windows-based apps

-This project originated from the article [Simple-MAPI-NET](https://www.codeproject.com/Articles/2048/Simple-MAPI-NET) on CodeProject site
+This project originated from the article [Simple-MAPI-NET](https://www.codeproject.com/Articles/2048/Simple-MAPI-NET) on CodeProject site (though it's worth noting there's a few fixes in this project since the original was imported)

 ### The nuget package
  [![NuGet](https://img.shields.io/nuget/v/Simple-MAPI.NET.svg)](https://www.nuget.org/packages/Simple-MAPI.NET/)